wanghaisheng/responsive-landing-page-starter/content/blog/en/building-an-sdk-the-devrel-way-implementing-the-messages-api.md

 ---
-title: "Building an SDK the DevRel Way: Implementing the Messages API"
+title: How an SDK Can Add Value to REST APIs
 description: This article provides an inside look into the design of the Java SDK's implementation of the Vonage Messages v1 API.
 author: sina-madani